CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 ### 10 Sharing Your Work And Our Community
 **In this video (objectives)…**

-1. What we did
+1. Q&As are for questions
-2.
+2. Please Share work on the FB group or Community Site
-3.
+3. Join Our Discord!

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+You will understand where to ask questions and where to share your work!

 ### 11 Instructor Hang Out
 **In this video (objectives)…**